sheriff1/sheriff1.github.io/_posts/2018-02-16-An-aside-for-aliceblue.md

+---
+layout: post

-Title: An aside for aliceblue
+title: "An aside for aliceblue"

+date: 2018-02-16

+image: appfolio_button.png

+image-description: description of this image

+published: false
+---

 - Remade my portfolio
 	- I found myself in a "flow" when working on it this time around vs. other times